Battlestar Galactica: Miniseries (2003)

-Despite attempts to revive the series over the years, none came to fruition until it was rebooted in 2003 by Universal Television as Battlestar Galactica, a three-hour miniseries where a long-standing armistice following a war between humans and Cylons is broken by a second Cylon War, when the machines launch a sneak attack wiping out virtually all of humanity.
+Despite attempts to revive the series over the years, none came to fruition until it was rebooted in 2003 by Universal Television as Battlestar Galactica, a three-hour miniseries in which a long-standing armistice following a war between humans and Cylons is broken by a second Cylon War, when the machines launch a sneak attack, wiping out virtually all of humanity.
 Commissioned by the Sci-Fi Channel, screenwriter Ronald D. Moore and producer David Eick were the creative forces behind it.
-Academy Award-nominated actor Edward James Olmos was cast in the role of Commander Adama, while two-time Academy Award nominee Mary McDonnell was cast as President Laura Roslin.
+Academy Award–nominated actor Edward James Olmos was cast in the role of Commander Adama, while two-time Academy Award nominee Mary McDonnell was cast as President Laura Roslin.
 Starbuck and Boomer were now female characters, portrayed by Katee Sackhoff and Grace Park respectively.
-Other cast members included Jamie Bamber (Captain Lee 'Apollo' Adama), James Callis (Dr. Gaius Baltar), and Tricia Helfer as a Cylon-humanoid known as Number Six.
-The mini-series was a ratings success for the Sci-Fi Channel and they commissioned a new weekly Battlestar Galactica series to follow.
+Other cast members included Jamie Bamber (Captain Lee "Apollo" Adama), James Callis (Dr. Gaius Baltar), and Tricia Helfer as a Cylon-humanoid known as Number Six.
+The miniseries was a ratings success for the Sci-Fi Channel and it commissioned a new weekly Battlestar Galactica series to follow.

 Battlestar Galactica (2004–09)

 The new television series was co-funded by the UK's Sky Television, and premiered in the United Kingdom on the Sky1 satellite channel in October 2004.
 The series was then broadcast in North America on the Sci-Fi Channel in January 2005.
-Continuing where the 2003 mini-series left off, the main cast all returned to reprise their roles.
+Continuing where the 2003 miniseries left off, the main cast all returned to reprise their roles.
 Several new characters were introduced, and Richard Hatch, who played Captain Apollo in the 1970s Battlestar Galactica TV series, also appeared in several episodes as Tom Zarek, a former political terrorist who later becomes part of the new Colonial government.

 An edited version of the pilot miniseries was aired on NBC on January 9, 2005, five days before the Sci-Fi series premiere.
 NBC also aired three selected first-season episodes to promote the show in advance of the second-season premiere in July 2005.
 The series ran for four seasons between 2004 and 2009.
 The second season was split into two halves screened several months apart.
 Due to production delays caused by the 2007–2008 Writers Guild strike, the fourth season was also split into two parts, with a seven-month hiatus in between.

 The series has won widespread critical acclaim among many mainstream non-SF-genre publications.
 Time and New York Newsday named it the best show on television in 2005.
 Other publications such as The New York Times, The New Yorker, National Review and Rolling Stone magazine also gave the show positive reviews.

 The show has received a Peabody Award for overall excellence, several Emmy Awards for Visual Effects, and Emmy nominations for Writing and Directing.
 Time magazine named it one of the 100 Best TV Shows of All Time.